shaunwang1350/CreditLoans_MachineLearning/README.md

 * Oversample the data using the RandomOverSampler and SMOTE algorithms.
 * Undersample the data using the cluster centroids algorithm.
 * Use a combination approach with the SMOTEENN algorithm.
+* Train a logistic regression classifier (from Scikit-learn) using the resampled data.
 * Evaluate the performance of machine learning models.
-* Calculate the balanced accuracy score.
+* Calculate the balanced accuracy score using balanced_accuracy_score from sklearn.metrics.
 * Generate a confusion matrix.
-* Train a logistic regression classifier (from Scikit-learn) using the resampled data.
-* Calculate the balanced accuracy score using balanced_accuracy_score from sklearn.metrics.
-* Generate a confusion_matrix.
 * Print the classification report (classification_report_imbalanced from imblearn.metrics).
-* For the BalancedRandomForestClassifier, print the feature importance, sorted in descending order (from most to least important feature), along with the feature score.
 * Write an analysis of the models’ performance.
 Describe the precision and recall scores, as well as the balanced accuracy score.

 ## Technologies Used